 On September 11, 2001, 19 militants associated with the Islamic extremist group al-Qaeda hijacked four airliners and carried out suicide attacks against targets in the United States.
 Two of the planes were flown into the towers of the World Trade Center in New York City, a third plane hit the Pentagon just outside Washington, D.C., and the fourth plane crashed in a field in Pennsylvania.
 Often referred to as 9/11, the attacks resulted in extensive death and destruction, triggering major U.S. initiatives to combat terrorism and defining the presidency of George W. Bush.
 Over 3,000 people were killed during the attacks in New York City and Washington, D.C., including more than 400 police officers and firefighters.

-MINThe NEVADA VETERANS COALITION conducted its eighth mission at the Northern Nevada Veterans Memorial Cemetery [NNVMC] by honoring fifteen veterans whose remains have been in the care of a local mortuary, yet remained unclaimed.
+MINThe NEVADA VETERANS COALITION will conduct its tenth mission at the Northern Nevada Veterans Memorial Cemetery [NNVMC] by honoring ten veterans whose remains have been in the care of Walton's, yet remained unclaimed.

 You served your country through a war, or through peacetime.
 You expected to receive a military burial, recognition by our government of your commitment to our great country.
 You expected to have honor and respect paid to you as a result of your service to our great country.
 Instead, you reside on a shelf in a mortuary or a storage facility at a crematorium.

 WAAThe Nevada Veteran's Coalition has been involved in the Wreaths Across America project since 2007.
 In that first year, we were able to purchase 40 wreaths from the donations we received from the community.
 The number of wreaths we now place on the grave sites, every December at the Northern Nevada Veterans Memorial Cemetery, has reached 5,000.